-While the Board and Senior management have continuously monitored the evolution of the Covid19 pandemic in early 2020 and over 2021, the impact on the Company's business is largely limited to operational considerations.
+While the Board and Senior management monitored the evolution of the Covid-19 pandemic between early 2020 and early 2022, the impact on the Company's business is largely limited to operational considerations.
 The Company has responded to the COVID-19 crisis with consideration given to the potential impact on the customers and on each of its key stakeholders and there has been no significant impact on the effectiveness of the operating model.
-Considering that it is closed to new business and does not have any policies with death benefits, the effect of increased mortality arising from the COVID 19 virus did not adversely affect the Company.
+Considering that it is closed to new business and does not have any policies with death benefits, the effect of increased mortality arising from the COVID-19 virus did not adversely affect the Company.

 In April 2021, the company outsourced a number of its functions such as Risk, Compliance, Finance, Actuarial, Operations & Administration, to CNP Santander Insurance Services Ireland Limited ('CNPSISIL'), a majority-owned subsidiary of the Shareholder, through an arms-length intragroup outsourcing arrangement.
 The Internal Audit Function has been outsourced to an experienced professional within an internationally recognised audit firm.
-This new operating model will make use of the significantly greater scale of CNPSISIL to secure continuity and protect the interests of the remaining customers by ensuring there is sufficient strength and depth in the organisation responsible for their annuity policies.
+This operating model has successfully made use of the significantly greater scale of CNPSISIL to secure continuity and protect the interests of the remaining customers by ensuring there is sufficient strength and depth in the organisation responsible for their annuity policies.